Bob Dole: 1976 presidential election

+1980 and 1988 presidential campaigns

 Dole ran for the 1980 Republican presidential nomination, eventually won by Ronald Reagan.
 Despite Dole's national exposure from the '76 campaign, he finished behind Reagan, George H. W. Bush, and four others in Iowa and New Hampshire, receiving only 2.5% and 0.4% of votes cast in those contests, respectively.
 Dole ceased campaigning after the New Hampshire results and announced his formal withdrawal from the race on March 15, instead being re-elected to his third term as Senator that year.

 Dole made another attempt for the Republican presidential nomination in 1988, formally announcing his candidacy in his hometown of Russell, Kansas, on November 9, 1987.
 At the ceremony, Dole was presented by the VFW with a cigar box, similar to the one he had used to collect donations for his war-related medical expenses, containing more than $7,000 in campaign donations.
 Dole started out strongly by defeating Vice President George H. W. Bush in the Iowa caucus—Bush finished third, behind television evangelist Pat Robertson.

 During the 1988 primaries Dole won Iowa, Minnesota, South Dakota, Wyoming and his home state of Kansas.

 Bush defeated Dole in the New Hampshire primary a week later.
 After the returns had come in on the night of that primary, Dole appeared to lose his temper in a television interview with Tom Brokaw, saying Bush should "stop lying about my record", in response to a Bush commercial which accused Dole of "straddling" on taxes.

 Despite a key endorsement by U.S. Senate member Strom Thurmond, Dole was defeated by Bush again in South Carolina in early March.
 Several days later, every southern state voted for Bush in a Super Tuesday sweep.
 This was followed by another loss in Illinois, which persuaded Dole to withdraw from the race.